danielluimkuk/Mini_project_Delon8/README.md

 ## Things I enjoyed most.
 It is a wonderful experience to practice my OOP concepts, logic, file handling and exception handling.
+If I have to pick one thing I learnt from this project, is the importance of TDD.
+When I was writing the tests for the app, it was so hard to make tests for made applications and functions.
+It was a painful lesson but definitely worth while.